nrwl/nx-workshop/docs/lab15/LAB.md

     ⚠️ It's okay to work on this on your new branch.
 We'll merge everything to `master` eventually.

-11. Commit and push - on your Github Actions log - you should see only the `store` tests running.
+11. Commit and push.
+On your Github Actions log you should see only the `store` tests running.
 12. Our tests are now being ran sequentially for each project.
 See if you can run them in parallel (consult the Nx Affected [docs](https://nx.dev/latest/angular/cli/affected#affected) if unsure)
 12. Our CI only does testing now.
 But we also have targets for `lint`, `e2e` and `build`.
 Would really be handy if CI also told us if any of those failed.